 When the Danish Environmental Assessment Institute existed, Benjamin had an office there a couple of days a week.
 His tasks included translating reports, interpreting and teaching employees.

 Benjamin’s work assignments also include hard-core law, certificates and legal documents.
-Many of his translations have to be certified, and Benjamin’s official stamp is in regular use during the course of a working week.
+Many of his translations have to be certified, and Benjamin’s official stamp is in regular use during the course of a working day.
+Certified English translations of company documents and utility bills never seem to go out of style.

 Benjamin also has other Nordic languages to his credit, and his repertoire of translations from Norwegian and Swedish into Danish and English includes everything from stock exchange notices, awards handed down by the Swedish Supreme Court and more creative genres like lifestyle, health and recipes.